-1.33 The Commission recommends that the reporting framework ensure appropriate independence and accountability in the preparation of reporting instruments, for example by requiring the responsible entity to certify that the material presented is accurate (on a best endeavours basis).
+1.32 The Commission recommends that the reporting framework ensure appropriate independence and accountability in the preparation of reporting instruments.
 The purpose is to highlight the importance attached to the dissemination of accurate network planning and performance data.

 Implementation considerations